Puerto Rico is beautiful year-round.

 I do not recommend visiting Puerto Rico in September.

-On one hand, flights and hotels are the cheapest during this month.
+On the one hand, flights and hotels are the cheapest during this month.

 On the other hand, September is the top month for hurricanes and tropical storms.